bgp/stayrtr/README.md

 This project is not affiliated with Cloudflare and any references to Cloudflare are simply a function of forking.
 We do love the Cloudyflares though!

 * `/lib` contains a library to create your own server and client.
-* `/prefixfile` contains the structure of a JSON export file and signing capabilities.
+* `/prefixfile` contains the structure of a JSON export file.
 * `/cmd/stayrtr/stayrtr.go` is a simple implementation that fetches a list and offers it to a router.
 * `/cmd/rtrdump/rtrdump.go` allows copying the PDUs sent by a RTR server as a JSON file.
 * `/cmd/rtrmon/rtrmon.go` compare and monitor two RTR servers (using RTR and/or JSON), outputs diff and Prometheus metrics.